nikolascaban/IAM-Labs/Lab-3-User-Offboarding-and-Deprovisioning/README.md

 Proper user offboarding is a critical IAM function.

-Failure to remove administrative privileges and account access can create unnecessary security risks and leave former employees with unauthorized access to organizational resources.
+Failure to remove administrative privileges and account access can create security risks and leave former employees with unauthorized access to organizational resources.

 This lab demonstrates a structured deprovisioning process that follows security best practices and supports the principle of least privilege.